annaokes/20260601-DEM5/README.md

 # 20260601-DEM5 — Library Books Data Pipeline

 A Python data engineering project for ingesting, processing, and analysing library book data.
-The pipeline reads from a SQLite database, applies transformations, and tracks pipeline run metrics.
+The pipeline reads from a multiple csvs, applies transformations, and tracks pipeline run metrics.

 ## Overview